webpack/webpack.js.org/src/content/configuration/stats.md

 };
 ```

-T> If `entrypoints: 'auto'` is set then it is decided automatically if displaying of entrypoints make sense.
+When `stats.entrypoints` is set to  `'auto'`, webpack will decide automatically whether to display the entry points in the stats output.

 ### `stats.env`